soraxas/firmware/README.md

     $ifGesture 085 077 final tapKey C-pageDown
     $tapKey g

-`resolveNextKeyEq` is more flexible but less-user friendly version of the `ifShortcut` command.
-It does not consume keys, allows querying for keys which are further in the queue and timeout is not limited to release of the key.
-The example shows a "rocker guesture" where sequence c->v is mapped to V. This is macro for the c key.
-Alternatively, `resolveSecondary` could be used to implement similar functionality when combined with another layer.
-In that case, `resolveSecondary` will require prolonged press of c in order to activate the shortcut and won't interfere with writing.
-This version will eat all `cv`s encountered while writing, but does not depend on proper release of the keys.
-Rocker guestures (implemented via `ifGesture`, `ifShortcut` or `resolveNextKeyEq`) work fine for key combinations which are not encountered in normal text, i.e., for small number of special cases. `ResolveSecondary` should be used for mapping key clusters.

-    $resolveNextKeyEq 0 90 untilRelease 1 4
-    $consumePending 1
-    $tapKey V
-    $break
-    $tapKey c

 In the above examples, `tapKey` can be (and probably should be) replaced by `holdKey`.
 "Hold" activates the scancode for as long as the key is pressed while "tap" activates it just for a fraction of a second.
 This distinction may seem unimportant, but just as long as you don't try to play some games with it.

 You can simplify writing macros by using `#` and `@` characters.
 The first resolves a number as an index of a register.
 The second interprets the number as a relative action index.
 For instance the following macro will write out five "a"s with 50 ms delays